2019 Puppy Bowl Will Feature Dogs From 51 Shelters Across The Nation

 — E!
 News (@enews) January 22, 2019

-Each year an estimated 6.5 million cats and dogs are brought to US animal shelters.
-With only limited supplies, many animals will face euthanization if they are not adopted.
-In 2o11 alone, a staggering 2.6 shelter animals were euthanized.
+Each year an estimated 6.5 million cats and dogs are brought to U.S. animal shelters.
+With only limited supplies, many animals will face being euthanized if they are not adopted.
+In 2o11 alone, a staggering 2.6 million shelter animals were euthanized.
 However, statistics show that number has been growing smaller each year since.
 More animals are being adopted and more and more families are checking local shelters first before turning to breeders.
 What has been the catalyst for this positive change?
 Dan Schachner, the referee of the Puppy Bowl, attributes the decreased numbers to increased awareness.

 “I’m not saying it is because of us, but we are part of a movement that is increasing awareness.”

 This year’s Puppy Bowl will showcase 93 different puppies from 51 different animal shelters.
 They will join together for a chaotic game of puppy football that is sure to put a smile on viewer’s faces.
 It won’t just be dogs participating in the event.
-The halftime show will feature kittens, kangaroos, sloths and more.
+The halftime show will feature kittens, kangaroos, sloths, and more.

-When asked why he chose to referee in the contest every year, Schachner had a simple answer, “Dogs… make us more human and they make us better people,” he said.
+When asked why he chose to referee in the contest every year, Schachner had a simple answer.

+“Dogs make us more human and they make us better people,” he said.